sdoira/U96-SVM/README.md

 ## Vitis Project
 The Vitis project contains a sample application named "usb_grabber".
 This application, when launched, automatically starts DMA transferring of stereo images while waiting for a USB connection.
-Refer to "create_vitis_project.pdf" about how to create a Vitis project.
+Refer to "create_vitis_project.pdf" about how to create the Vitis project.

 ## License